ssardina-planning/planners/README.md

 Planners have ben configured with a max number of operators of 5000.
 This can be changed by setting `MAX_OPERATORS` in the `ff.h` files.

-The folder `bin/` contains compiled versions for Linux.
+The folder `bin/` contains compiled binary versions for Linux.

+Finally, binaries have been renamed to `ff` and `mff` and with their corresponding variables, so that it is clear which planner we are running.
+Originally, all the binaries were called `ff`.